kgateway-dev/community/CONTRIBUTOR_LADDER.md

 Any current Maintainer may nominate a current Organization Member to become a new Maintainer in one or more repositories, by opening a PR in the community repository using the [maintainer nomination template](.github/PULL_REQUEST_TEMPLATE/nominate_a_maintainer.md).
 The following requirements must be met before the PR is merged:
 1. Each item in the template checklist must be satisfied.
-1. At least 2 current Maintainers from each relevant repository must approve the PR.
+2. At least 2 current Maintainers from each relevant repository must approve the PR.
-1. There must be no objections from other maintainers.
+3. There must be no objections from other maintainers.
 This can be achieved by either of the following, whichever occurs first:
     * Leaving the PR open for one week with no objections
     * Asking at the weekly community meeting whether there are any objections

+### Becoming a CODEOWNER

+You must already be a Maintainer of kgateway to become a CODEOWNER.

+1. Review at least 5 PRs and author 5 PRs in the repository under the specific CODEOWNERS group
+2. Get nominated by an existing CODEOWNER of that group and update the org.yaml and get a +1 from another CODEOWNER

+Additional specific CODEOWNER requirements can be decided by the CODEOWNER group and the community as needed.

 ## Inactivity